BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Experiments

 \subsection{Robustness Analysis}

 Finally, we assess the robustness of the \name under varying experimental settings.
 In each case, only one parameter is modified while others follow the default configuration in the ``Experimental Setup'' subsection.
-Fig. \ref{BadTime_metric_vs_alpha_both}(a) shows that our method remains effective even when only 1\% of the training samples are poisoned.
+Fig.~\ref{BadTime_metric_vs_alpha_both}(a) shows that our method remains effective even when only 1\% of the training samples are poisoned.
 Increasing $\alpha_T$ introduces more poisoned samples, allowing the model to better learn the mapping between triggers and target patterns, thereby enhancing attack performance.
 Although stealthiness slightly decreases, it remains at a low level overall.
-Fig. \ref{BadTime_metric_vs_alpha_both}(b) shows that the \name remains effective even when the trigger length is only 10\% of the input length.
+Fig.~\ref{BadTime_metric_vs_alpha_both}(b) shows that the \name remains effective even when the trigger length is only 10\% of the input length.
 Meanwhile, although detection rates by ACC$_\text{USAD}$ and ACC$_\text{TranAD}$ slightly increase with $\rho$, they remain low overall.
-Table \ref{tab:targetv} shows that attack performance of \name gradually declines as the number of target variables increases, due to the growing difficulty of steering more variables toward predefined patterns, but still remains effective and stealthy when attacking up to 70\% of all variables.
+Table~\ref{tab:targetv} shows that the attack performance of \name gradually declines as the number of target variables increases, due to the growing difficulty of steering more variables toward predefined patterns, yet it remains effective and stealthy even when targeting up to 70\% of all variables.
+Table~\ref{tab:poisonedv} reveals that increasing the number of poisoned variables from 1 to 5 slightly reduces effectiveness.
+This occurs because the fixed total trigger length is spread across more variables, yielding shorter, fragmented segments that are harder for the model to learn.
+However, this same fragmentation also makes the trigger harder to detect, thereby improving stealth.
+Table~\ref{tab:tpshape} shows that \name maintains high attack effectiveness and stealthiness across all pattern types (visualized in Fig.~\ref{three_target_pattern}), demonstrating its strong robustness to variations in target pattern shape.